rburton/teamcollab/.junie/guidelines.md

 3. Always put domain classes in a domain package
 4. Always put custom exception classes in an exception package
 5. Always sort annotations by length of name from smallest to largest
+6. Use static imports for constants and functions

 ### Code Organization
 1. Group related functionality into packages